0xis-cn/0xis-cn/blog/friends.md

 [Backlit](https://backlit.neocities.org/) and older [Popzazzle](https://popzazzle.blogspot.com/) by Bob Leggitt amplified the grievance against present-day Internet, commonly distorted as against specific entities or political issues.

-[Donald Simanek](https://dsimanek.vialattea.net/)'s observation of declining education as an emeritus professor of physics really got me.
-But the remainder is not intellectually interesting enough.
+[Donald Simanek](https://dsimanek.vialattea.net/)'s observation of declining education as an emeritus professor of physics really got me, but the remainder is not intellectually interesting enough.
+(Yes, average geeks enjoy the materials on pseudoscience, which however reminded me of my childhood rendering the devices horrific.)

 [Justin B Rye](http://jbr.me.uk) is my ideal kind of guy who talks about science fiction in a tavern all afternoon regardless of who is sitting opposite.

 [Our Long Walk](https://www.ourlongwalk.com/) by Johan Fourie exhibits history and agony of South Africa in an economist's view.

 [Panta Rhei](https://www.andrewsun.net/panta-rhei) by Weixiang Sun may be too personal to list here, but I admire Sun's maturity as far back as enrollment in graduate school, through which progressive and 'non-woo' recommendations are given to college students.
-As a researcher of material science, Sun also whispered the history and mathematical foundation of rheology or generally chemistry.
+A researcher of material science, Sun also whispered the history and mathematical foundation of rheology or generally chemistry.

 [Stephen Wolfram](https://writings.stephenwolfram.com/)'s writings and books serve as harbingers of proper computer science.

-[Tales of Time Forgotten](https://talesoftimesforgotten.com/) by Spencer McDaniel is an active blog on classical studies.
+[Tales of Time Forgotten](https://talesoftimesforgotten.com/) by Spencer McDaniel is an active blog on classical studies, partly listed for second-degree links there.

 ```toml
 [friends]